Ali al-Tamimi: Scientific publications

+Employment

+As an IT specialist, Al-Timimi worked at an IT company named Xpedior, Inc. Clients he provided service to included America Online (AOL).
+He reportedly worked for two months for Andrew Card, while he was Secretary of Transportation under George H. W. Bush (1992–93).

+As a scientific researcher, Al-Timimi worked for the United States Navy and at George Mason University where he held the rank of Assistant Professor.

-Employment and Islamic activities
+Islamic activities

 After returning from Medina, Al-Timimi began to deliver lectures on Salafiyya at Islamic conferences throughout the 1990s, and gradually developed an audience.
 Dozens of his lectures have been published on the internet.
 Viorst writes that Al-Timimi avoided contemporaneous political issues, but instead reflected on "the Islamic vision of Judgment Day, prophecy, the nature of the divine, and fiqh (Islamic jurisprudence)—subjects with which he grappled in Medina and in his private reading."

 In the late 1990s, he cofounded an Islamic center in Falls Church, Virginia with his mentor, the Sudanese Islamic scholar Jaafar Sheikh Idris, which they named Dar al-Arqam.
 Al-Timimi became its primary lecturer, and delivered weekly lessons on Salafiyya to approximately a hundred attendees a week.
 According to Umar Lee, Al-Timimi's lectures "became 'the place to be' for the youth of the masjids [mosques] throughout the D.C. area," who were attracted to the fact that "this was a man who was born and raised in America, spoke in clear English, and not only had a great knowledge of the dīn (religion) but was college educated, a cancer researcher, and a very serious intellectual.
 This was a man who could take the knowledge of the Salaf and make it applicable to your everyday life and could speak in a language we all understood."

 In 1995, Al-Timimi led a five-person delegation from the Islamic Assembly of North America to the United Nations 4th World Conference on Women, held in Beijing, China.
 Al-Timimi also translated into English a book about women in Islam that was written by Abdel Rahman Abdel Khaliq.

 Al-Timimi has been characterized as "arguably the first American born activist Salafi preacher."

-As an IT specialist, Al-Timimi worked at an IT company named Xpedior, Inc. Clients he provided service to included America Online (AOL).
-He reportedly worked for two months for Andrew Card, while he was Secretary of Transportation under George H. W. Bush (1992–93).
-As a scientific researcher, Al-Timimi worked for the United States Navy and at George Mason University where he held the rank of Assistant Professor.